d-gangz/meme-generator/prompts/new-schema-table.md

 # New Table Instructions

-Follow these instructions to create a new table in the database and the related files (schema, queries, actions, etc.).
+Follow these instructions to create a new schema in the database and its related files (queries, actions, etc.).

 ## Guidelines